ARodder/noroff-assignement1/README.md

 ```bash
 git clone https://github.com/ARodder/noroff-assignement1.git
 ```
-Then package the game into a jar-file(requires maven installed)
+Then package the game into a jar-file(requires maven and jdk 19 installed)
 ```bash
 mvn package
 ```